 Associate in Science (AS) - Two-year technical degree that contains 15-18 credit hours of transferable general education.

 Bachelor of Applied Science (BAS) – A four-year degree designed to accommodate the unique demands for entry and advancement within specific workforce sectors.

 Basic Skills - Skills in reading, writing, math, speaking, listening and problem solving that are necessary for individuals to succeed in vocational and applied training programs.

-Campus - An instructional and administrative unit of a community college, consisting of college-owned facilities and staffed primarily by full-time personnel, housing a full range of instructional and support services sufficient to accommodate at least 1,000 Full-Time Equivalent (FTE) students.
+Campus - An instructional and administrative unit of a Florida College System institution, consisting of college-owned facilities and staffed primarily by full-time personnel, housing a full range of instructional and support services sufficient to accommodate at least 1,000 Full-Time Equivalent (FTE) students.

-Center - An instructional and administrative unit of a community college, consisting of college-owned or unowned facilities and staffed primarily by full-time personnel, housing a limited range of instructional and support services.
+Center - An instructional and administrative unit of a Florida College System institution, consisting of college-owned or unowned facilities and staffed primarily by full-time personnel, housing a limited range of instructional and support services.

 Citizenship - To prepare students for success in the Naturalization process required for all who have the United States Citizenship Test as a goal.
 The content includes preparation for the citizenship test by studying U.S. history, government, culture, and symbols, with specific emphasis on rights and responsibilities under the Constitution of the United States of America.

 College Credit - The type of credit assigned to courses or course equivalent learning that is part of an organized and specified college degree and/or program.

 College Credit Certificate - Short-term career education program which is part of an AS or AAS degree.